TheLokj/WizardEye/README.md

 # Go beyond WizardEye limits

-*[Not implemented yet]*

-Note that you can specify a Kraken output using `-kro /path/to/input` and `-krl level_of_filtering` in order to complete your filtering using the Kraken evolution-related method.
+It is recommanded to complete your filtration using an evolutionnary-aware method such as Kraken2.
 This combination is useful to remove both reads that belong to completely different organisms and reads that can be ambiguous between closely related organisms.

-*Last update of this documentation: beta-0.0.3.*
+*Last update of this documentation: beta-0.0.5.*